 How has the intellectual property landscape in this market evolved over the years?

 Over time, close to 3800 patents related to polycystic ovary syndrome have been filed / granted, indicating the rising level of R&D activity in this field.
-In addition to industry players, majority of the academic institutes have also filed multiple patents related to PCOS.
+In addition to industry players, majority of the academic institutes have also filed multiple patents related to polycystic ovary syndrome.

 How is the current and future market opportunity likely to be distributed across key market segments?

-The current market is estimated to be worth USD 3.4 billion; this value is projected to reach USD 5 billion by 2031, growing at a CAGR of 4% between 2021-2031
+The current polycystic ovarian syndrome market is estimated to be worth USD 3.4 billion; this value is projected to reach USD 5 billion by 2031, growing at a CAGR of 4% between 2021-2031